-The Department also utilizes risk-adjusted rates in the HealthChoices program using the combined Chronic Illness and Disability Payment System and Medicaid Rx risk-adjustment model (CDPS+Rx) developed at the University of California at San Diego.
+The Department has risk-adjusted rates in the HealthChoices program using the combined Chronic Illness and Disability Payment System and Medicaid Rx risk-adjustment model (CDPS+Rx) developed at the University of California at San Diego.
 CDPS+Rx quantifies differences in risk between PH-MCOs using age and gender demographics, along with diagnostic and pharmacy usage history.
 The CDPS+Rx process determines PH-MCO plan factors that adjust the rates that the Department pays to each PH-MCO.
-The development of PH-MCO plan factors includes a budget-neutrality step that causes the risk-adjustment process to be budget neutral for the Department.
+The development of PH-MCO plan factors includes a budget-neutrality step that causes this process to be zero-sum for the Department.